emmaraat/complitou/README.md

 * Posting the HTML form to my router was giving me problems with an empty request body, which was solved by adding a BodyParser middleware.

-* Sending a dynamic link (the validation link) in the validation email proved to be quite difficult.
+* Sending a dynamic link (the validation link) in the validation email proved to be quite difficult, but with help from a mentor, I figured out the correct formatting in the html body.